-Many people who struggle with an alcohol or drug addiction have experienced withdrawal before.
-Those who have not often think that it’s nothing more than a craving or desire to use again.
-The problem is that since most people don’t understand the withdrawal definition, they don’t know what’s happening.
+Many people who struggle with alcohol or drug addiction have experienced withdrawal before.
+However, those who have not experienced these symptoms often think that it’s nothing more than a craving or desire to use again.
+The problem is that since most people don’t understand the effects and definition of withdrawal, they don’t know what’s happening.
 Once you understand withdrawal, however, you’ll understand why it’s so important to get addiction treatment once you experience these effects.

-When you hear about the withdrawal definition, it’s often in the context of someone who uses drugs or alcohol.
+When you hear about withdrawal, it’s often in the context of someone who uses drugs or alcohol.
 Because your body is always trying to maintain balance, quitting or going a certain period of time without those substances will lead to withdrawal symptoms.
-It’s similar to why people who try to quit smoking or stop drinking caffeine start to feel negative side effects.
+It’s similar to when people who try to quit smoking or stop drinking caffeine start to feel negative side effects.
 However, drug or alcohol withdrawal is far worse.

 While withdrawal symptoms vary, common issues include: